What is colic?

 It is important to take care of yourself and remember that colic is not caused by poor parenting.
 Colic is temporary, and it will not affect a baby's general health or future development.

 If nothing seems to console your baby, keep trying comforting techniques, but realize that sometimes nothing works.
 If you are not successful and you become exhausted by these efforts, ask for someone else to take over for you.

 Call 911 or other emergency services immediately if:

-- Your baby has been shaken, has a change in his or her level of consciousness, or has signs of severe difficulty breathing.
+- Your baby has been shaken, has a change in their level of consciousness, or has signs of severe difficulty breathing.